Suzanna-Linn/slua/docs/moving-lljson.md

 print(lljson.encode(vegetables))
 -- > ["Carrot","Tomato","Potato",null,"Lettuce"]</code></pre>

-If there are more nils than elements and the last element is bigger than 10, it throws the run-time error "Cannot serialise table: excessively sparse array":
+If there are more nils than elements and the last index is bigger than 10, it throws the run-time error "Cannot serialise table: excessively sparse array":
 <pre class="language-sluab"><code class="language-sluab">-- sparse array as JSON array, up to index 10 it works no matter how many nils
 local tab = {}
 tab[10] = "value 10"